-Call in.
-Book.
-Send some invites.
+Call us, book and send some invites.
 That’s it.
 Well, it’s not.
 Don’t get lulled by the task ahead.
 No matter how straightforward it seems.
 Start planning as soon as you can.
-For larger events, we recommend four to (even!) six months in advance.
+For larger events, we recommend four to six months in advance.
 The smaller ones can get away with at least one month to plan.

 Top tip!
 To keep the final run-up to the event flowing, ensure that all contracts are ‘signed, sealed and delivered’ a few weeks before the event.